kenzanlabs/keystone/CONTRIBUTING.md

 3. Limit the first line to 72 characters or less.
 4. Reference issues and pull requests liberally.

-All PRs will be squashed merged through the GitHub.
+All PRs will be squashed merged through GitHub.

 ## Continuous Integration
 Keystone projects enforce a number of best practices such as JS linting and unit testing.
 Each PR will be run against